mysociety/fixmystreet/install/ami.md

     Adding password for user fmsadmin

 This basic installation uses the default cobrand, with a (deliberately) rather garish colour scheme.

+## Installation complete... now customise

-You should then proceed to [customise your installation](/customising/).
+You should then proceed
+to [customise your installation](/customising/).

 Please also see the instructions for [updating your installation](/updating/ami/).